 The Critical Control Points will differ based on what the final product is (a cell phone is produced differently than a car engine), but the principles of how the inspection process helps ensure adhesion are the same.

 A surface quality inspection process can be implemented either before production has begun and a new design is being prepared to scale up to the production floor or once a manufacturing process is in place.
 If possible, it is always preferable to have numeric specifications established before manufacturing in underway so you don't have to backtrack and re-write quality standards.
 This can also prevent rework, recalls and scrap before they become an issue.

 First, a standardized quality specification needs to be placed on all incoming material.
 This baseline builds a foundation for all other operations.
 Insisting on consistent levels of cleanliness on incoming material and being able to validate it with a numerical value allows for supplier accountability and efficiency of cleaning processes.
-If cleaning and activation steps need to constantly be re-calibrated for wildly differing surface states coming into the facility then time and money is wasted making these adjustments.
+If cleaning and activation steps need to constantly be re-calibrated for wildly differing surface states coming into the facility, then time and money are wasted making these adjustments.

 Next, measure the surface quality before and after every Critical Control Point.
 Put a number on the surface quality before a part goes into storage and when it comes out.
 Put a number on it before it goes into an industrial wash bath and after.
 Put a number on it before it gets abraded and after.
-No matter what the operation is, in order to understand how much that surface is being altered it is imperative to put it on a scale and track the change.
+No matter what the operation is, in order to understand how much that surface is being altered, it is imperative to put it on a scale and track the change.